shikijs/shiki-magic-move/README.md

 ## About Shiki Magic Move

-Shiki Magic Move is a low-level library for animating code blocks which uses [Shiki](https://shiki.style/) as the syntax highlighter.
+Shiki Magic Move is a low-level library for animating code blocks, and uses [Shiki](https://shiki.style/) as the syntax highlighter.
 You usually want to use it with a high-level integration like [Slidev](https://sli.dev/guide/syntax#shiki-magic-move).

 At the core of the `shiki-magic-move` package is a framework-agnostic [core](./src/core.ts), and [renderer](./src/renderer.ts) — there are also framework wrappers for [Vue](./src/vue), [React](./src/react), and [Svelte](./src/svelte).